Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 Assuming that $H_R$ is NEG, the matrix $M$ is an irreducible matrix of non-negative integers with Perron-Frobenius eigenvalue equal to $1$, from which it follows that $M$ is a cyclic permutation matrix of some order $p \ge 1$.
 The map $f$ therefore permutes the edges of $H_R$, hence $F$ permutes the edges of $T$, and so $F$ is a homeomorphism.
-This proves item~\pref{ItemCollapseIrreducible} in the NEG case, and furthermore since $F$ is $\Phi$-twisted equivariant for some $\Phi \in \Aut(\Gamma;\A)$ representing $\phi$, it follows that $\phi(T)=T$, proving item~\pref{ItemUltimateNEG}.
+This proves item~\pref{ItemCollapseIrreducible} in the NEG case, and furthermore since $F$ is $\Phi$-twisted equivariant for some $\Phi \in \Aut(\Gamma;\A)$ representing $\phi$, it follows that $\phi$ fixes $T$, proving item~\pref{ItemUltimateNEG}.

 Assuming that $H_R$ is EG, and using that $f$ is a relative train track map, for each edge $e \in \Edges(H_R)$ with image $e' = \pi(e) \in \Edges(T)$, and for each $k \ge 1$, the act of straightening the restriction $f^k \restrict e$ to form the path $f^k_\sharp(e)$ is carried out by straightening each subpath in $T_{R-1}$ without altering the sequence of $H_R$ edges crossed by $f^k \restrict e$.
-It follows that the restriction $\pi \circ f^k \restrict e = \hat F^k \circ \pi \restrict e = \hat F^k \restrict e'$ is a nonbacktracking concatenation and that tightening that restriction is carried out by simply removing maximal constant subpaths to form the path; this tightened path is therefore equal to the restriction $F^k \restrict e'$, and hence that restriction has no cancellation at all.
+It follows that the restriction $\pi \circ f^k \restrict e = \hat F^k \circ \pi \restrict e = \hat F^k \restrict e'$ is a hare's path, and that tightening that restriction is carried out by simply removing maximal constant subpaths to form the path; this tightened path is therefore equal to the restriction $F^k \restrict e'$, and hence that restriction has no cancellation at all.
 This proves item~\pref{ItemCollapseIrreducible} in the EG case.
-Furthermore, in the EG-aperiodic case item~\pref{ItemTilesBiject} follows from the equation $\pi(f^k_\sharp(e)) = F^k(e')$.
-Applying Theorem~\ref{TheoremStrataLamCorr}~\pref{ItemNestedUnionOfTiles} to $f$ on $H_R$ and to $F$ on $T$, item~\pref{ItemGenericsBiject} is an immediate consequence. \end{proof}
+If EG-aperiodicity holds then item~\pref{ItemTilesBiject} follows from the equation $\pi(f^k_\sharp(e)) = F^k(e')$; and then, by applying Theorem~\ref{TheoremStrataLamCorr}~\pref{ItemNestedUnionOfTiles} to $f$ on $H_R$ and to $F$ on $T$, item~\pref{ItemGenericsBiject} follows immediately. \end{proof}